 Everyone knows about the American Wild West.
-Still it’s often looked over as a travel destination.
+Still it’s often overlooked as a travel destination.
 Maybe because the area where you can explore it is so vast.
 And because it’s in fact still pretty wild.

 The American Wild West is away from the big cities and everything you associate with them.
-Instead of concrete and skyscrapers you get to see huge land areas with magnificent nature, old saloons just like in the movies and real men and women figurating in town in cowboy boots and hats.
+Instead of concrete and skyscrapers you get to see huge land areas with magnificent nature, old saloons just like in the movies and locals in town in cowboy boots and hats.

-Our starting point is San Francisco in California.
-Enjoy what San Fran has to offer before the trip into the Wild West starts with stops at Virginia City, Shoeshone Falls, Grand Teton National Park, Yellowstone National Park, Cody, Mount Rushmore and finally Badlands National Park.
+San Francisco is the starting point before the trip into the Wild West with stops in Virginia City, Shoeshone Falls, Grand Teton National Park, Yellowstone National Park, Cody, Mount Rushmore and finally Badlands National Park.

 Exploring San Francisco is a great way to start off a cross country road trip.
-Here you among other things can see the Golden Gate Bridge, hang out at Fisherman’s Wharf and tour the historic prison of Alcatraz before the San Francisco to New York drive begins.
+In the city you among other things can see the Golden Gate Bridge, hang out at Fisherman’s Wharf and tour the historic prison of Alcatraz before the San Francisco to New York drive begins.

 Good times at Fisherman’s Wharf

 After exploring Golden Great Bridge it’s a good idea is to head to the waterfront at Fisherman’s Wharf.
-In the Fisherman’s Wharf neighborhood you find restaurants, shops and an in general chill vibe.
+In the Fisherman’s Wharf neighborhood you find restaurants, shops and a generally great vibe.

 At Pier 39 you certainly need to make a stop to check out the noisy residents.
 There the barking sea lions of San Francisco enjoy themselves at the floating docks.

-From the waterfront you can see Alcatraz Island.
-There you can visit the Alcatraz Federal Penitentiary which was in use from 1934 until 1963.
+From the waterfront at Pier 39 you can see Alcatraz Island.
+On the island you can visit the Alcatraz Federal Penitentiary, which was in use from 1934 until 1963.
 Alcatraz is a great place to explore before you continue on the San Francisco to New York road trip itinerary.

-The maximum security federal prison kept famous criminals behind bars.
-But it turned out that it was possible to find escape ways even from Alcatraz, as the escape of 1962 showed.
+The maximum security federal prison used to keep famous criminals behind bars.
+But it turned out that it was possible to find escape ways even from Alcatraz, as the famous escape of 1962 showed.
 When you visit Alcatraz you get to see the grounds and learn more about the history of the prison.

-B. Feel the silver rush in Virginia City, Nevada
+B. Virginia City, Nevada – Feel the silver rush

 - Driving time: 4 h